 Providing Information via the Internet and Other Means

-On the website of the Tokyo Metropolitan Government Integrated Flood Prevention Information System, the TMG provides information concerning flood warnings, including rainfall, river levels, and flood forecasts.
+On the website of the Tokyo Metropolitan Government Integrated Flood Prevention Information System, the TMG provides information concerning flood risk, including rainfall, river levels, river images from monitoring cameras, and flood forecasts.

-Information on flood warnings is also provided via Twitter.
+Information on flood risk is also provided via Twitter.

 Issuance of Flood Forecasts and Other Information